by: Annette M. Hall

 The Biggest Little Kitchen Store had an entire section of copper pots, pans, molds and various other copper cookware.
 It was a sight to behold.
 I also was impressed with the fact that unlike many of the chain stores of today, they actually carried a large selection of quality American made products, a definite bonus in my book.
 Their staff knows their products and are very helpful in locating items or making suggestions.
 (This was a breath of fresh air compared with employees at the large box stores.)

 When we weren't able to turn up the item we were searching for, we asked the clerk for assistance and sure enough, he actually knew what a Spaetzle Maker was and he was positive they had one in stock.
 After a brief search and a few good laughs we were on our way with our brand new Spaetzel Maker made by VillaWare in Cleveland, OH in hand.
+It's not available now from Amazon, but mine has held up very well over the years.

 Though that chance stop at The Biggest Little Kitchen Store was several years ago, we now purposely route our trips to the valley down highway 49, just so we can stop in to pick up a new item or two.
 A couple more trips to the valley and I should have my knife collection complete.
 I currently have five Forschner knives made by the Swiss company Victorinox, they are awesome knives and sharpen up nicely with my new knife sharpener, purchased on my last trip.
 The Ultimate Edge, a professional Diamond Sharpening Steel oval made in Santa Monica, CA, is so easy to use, I can now sharpen my own knives — but don't tell my husband.